nonameable/photoringSQL/README.md

 ### Database configuration
-Create an empty mySQL database with the name `photoring`.
+Create an empty mySQL database with the name `photoring` if you want to use the moma dataset or the name `nba_photoring` if you want the smaller nba dataset.
 In the scripts contained in the `/sqlscripts`directory which you need to run to deploy the project, , the database name is `photoring`.
 If you named your database differently, you must change the name in the scripts.

 Run the following scripts in the order below: